nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `exit`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip** <br>
-Alternatively, you can also click on the **Exit button** in the top toolbar.
+Alternatively, you can click on the **Exit button** in the top toolbar.
 </div>

 ### Command suggestion and autocomplete